Digital Economy and Society Index: Use of Internet Services

+From 2022

+In the 2022 Digital Economy and Society Index (DESI) methodology, "Use of Internet Services" is no longer categorized as an independent dimension.

+Prior to 2022

 Engaging in a very wide range of online activities is possible for those citizens with an internet connection and the necessary skills to take advantage of it.
 Prior to the COVID-19 pandemic, already 85% of the citizens used the Internet already but, this crisis, has helped this percentage increase along with the interactions these users commit on the network.
 This dimension of the DESI calculates the number of people that uses the internet and what activities they perform online.
 Among them, some examples are the consumption of online content (e.g. entertainment such as music, movies, TV or games, obtaining media-rich information or engaging in online social interaction), using modern communication activities (e.g. taking part in video calls), and transaction activities such as online shopping and banking.

 In the EU there are still a lot of differences in between member countries regarding the use of internet services.
 Finland, Sweden, the Netherlands and Denmark are the countries with the most active internet users, followed by the UK, Malta, Estonia and Ireland.
 In the other hand, Romania, Bulgaria and Italy are the least active ones.
 Ireland and Spain were the Member States that registered the biggest improvement in this dimension in comparison to previous years.

 Using the internet for listening to music, playing games or watching videos is still the most common activity (81% of individuals who used internet in the last 3 months).
 Reading news online is the second most popular activity shown in the DESI (72%), while two thirds of internet users shop (71%) or bank online (66%).